 It’s not going to help you get over a cold or boost your immune system.
 In fact, those chicken soups are usually full of sketchy ingredients like MSG, which does no favors to your immune system.

 This chicken soup is actually homemade.
 The broth is full of gut-healing collagen along with a ton of vitamins and minerals – the exact nutrients to boost the immune system.

 Making your own chicken broth is actually really easy, especially if you have a family.

 Simply buy a whole chicken (preferably organic) and roast it in the oven on 400 for about an hour to an hour and a half.
 Make sure to put butter under the skin and salt and pepper and maybe drizzle some olive oil on top.

-Either eat the chicken throughout the week, or shred it to toss on salad, make chicken salad, whatever you like.
-Then you can make broth with the carcass!
-I swear, it’s the most delicious broth you’ve ever tasted in your life.
+Either eat the chicken throughout the week or shred it to make chicken salad, whatever you like.
+Then you can make this gut-healing chicken broth with the carcass!
+I swear, it’s the most delicious chicken soup you’ve ever tasted in your life.

-- 2 cups homemade chicken broth (to make this, use leftover chicken bones.
-I bought a whole chicken, took the meat off to eat throughout the week, tossed it in the crockpot with salt, onion, celery and carrots, covered it in filtered water and let it simmer for a day – store bought stock is NOT the same and doesn’t have all the beneficial nutrients)
+To make homemade chicken broth, use leftover chicken bones.
+I bought a whole roasted chicken, took the meat off to eat throughout the week, and tossed the carcass into the crockpot with salt, onion, celery, and carrots.

 - 1/2 white onion, diced